This article describes how to upload and download files that are associated with a Library Entry.

 The most common place to browse and download files is from a community you belong to, on its Library tab.
 Let's look at some of the functionality this page offers.

 Files are uploaded to what's called a Library Entry; you can think of these as file containers.
-Each Entry can contain a single file OR multiple files.
+Each Library Entry can contain one OR multiple files.

 On the Library tab of a community you belong to (or are a Community Admin for), click Create Entry to work through the upload process.